Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Results and Discussion

 \subsection{Analyzing Prediction of Blur Characteristics in Overlapping Patches}

 We study the effect of the patch overlapping different blur characteristics with the non-uniform blur patterns discussed in Section~\ref{sec:data}.
 By definition, nonuniformly blurred images have blur characteristics that change spatially which leads to the question of how the network will predict blur in patches that contain contributions from different blur characteristics.
+Studying the behavior of the network around the boundary of two different blur characteristics is important since the network is being presented with image patches containing blurs unseen in the original training set.
 We randomly select 10 images from the COCO dataset and apply the four non-uniform blur patterns to each image.
 Those 10 blurred images are input to the trained network (configuration $P=[29,30,31,32,33]$ as summarized in Table~\ref{tab:r2_length}) and length $r$ and angle $\phi$ are predicted for patches with size $31$ and advance of 1 pixel in a direction perpendicular to the blur discontinuity.
 As an example, for the \textit{Length Horizontal} and \textit{Angle Horizontal} blurs, the network begins predicting characteristics for all patches at the left of the image, advancing the patch position to the right in steps of one pixel, resulting in varying degrees of overlap across the different blur characteristics.
 Similarly, for \textit{Length Vertical} and \textit{Angle Vertical}, the network predicts blur characteristics for patches at the top of the image, advancing down in steps of one pixel.